Matthewtan6626/Oxford-PPE-FHS/README.md

 **How to Use**
 DO NOT USE for consolidation.
 My notes are more on the comprehensive end and serve to plug any knowledge gaps and to explicate most results (say, in economics or logic) more fully.
 You should probably create your own summaries.

+NOTE: many of the pdfs won't render within the repo so you have to download them locally.

 | Subject  | Thoughts |
 |----------|----------|
 | Core Microeconomics   | Honestly its not that easy -- there is a lot of content to be learnt, and mathematical knowledge which you technically are taught is pretty useful (like the Kuhn-Tucker conditions for inequality constraints, in the context of public good optimisation problems).
 In particular, learning and understanding the signalling models/Stiglitz-Rothschild models is quite hard |